ray2day/ray2day/README.md

 December 2021: Graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.<br/>
 May 2022 - November 2022: Half year workexperience working as a backend developer in a team on a project of social interest.<br/>
 June 2022: Passed the official Professional Scrum Master (PSMI) exam.
 So I am a Professional Scrum Master now.<br/>
-November 2022: Presentation of the project (MVP) which was received well by the customer.<br>
+November 2022: Demo of the project which was received well by the customer.<br>
 (I was asked to continue along with project, but because it was volunteer work I chose to leave and apply for a paid job.)<br/>
 December 2022: Started self-study again.
-Improving my skills, mainly focused on expanding my C# skills and my ASP.NET as also studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.<br/>
-March 2023: Investigating Orchard Core framework and CMS as also DotNest.
+Improving my skills, mainly focused on expanding my C# skills and ASP.NET building web API's, as also studying for the MTA: 98-361 Software Development Fundamentals-exam, investigating Orchard Core framework and CMS as also DotNest.
+Also some test-projects of my own; implementing functionallity in Blazor Server App reading out Google Calendar API and coding a full Blog for my future website.

 What involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry (pre-press) with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I lots of experience in packaging / and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.